Contract & Lease Dispute Attorneys in Chicago

 A contract is the only valid legal document that defines the obligations between parties, along with potential liabilities.
 That’s why contracts are intricate for any business.
 Every sentence, word, and even punctuation placement matters in a legal contract.

-- Drafting.
-Experienced lawyers, such as the team at Markoff Leinberger, make sure the contract is legally valid and binding upon both the parties involved.
+Experienced lawyers, such as the team at Markoff Leinberger, make sure the contract is legally valid and binding upon both parties involved.
 The attorney ensures the contract has all three relevant parts.
-These are making an offer, giving the scope for either accepting the offer readily, or asking for reconsiderations.
+These are making an offer, giving the scope for either accepting the offer readily or asking for reconsideration.
 The attorney can make sure the draft doesn’t leave anything open to interpretation.
-It’s important for the attorney to understand the subjective interest each party brings to the contract, and to then write the contract in such terms that the mutual intent is objectively expressed.
+It’s important for the attorney to understand the subjective interest each party brings to the contract and to then write the contract in such terms that the mutual intent is objectively expressed.
 Also, the lawyer needs to include all the relevant legal provisions in the contract that would be unknown to non-legal professionals.

-- Negotiation.
 While the contract is first being negotiated between the two parties, each side is biased to protect their own interests.
-This leads to back and forth negotiating that can lead to a weak contract.
+This leads to back-and-forth negotiating that can lead to a weak contract.
 This doesn’t serve either party.
 A contract lawyer can get both parties on the same page and ensure the negotiations proceed neutrally and objectively.

 At What Point Should You Hire an Attorney for Contract Negotiation or Dispute?